crazyhottommy/computation_wiki/README.md

 1. Fork the GitHub repo:https://github.com/CIMAC-CIDC/CIDC-bioinformatics-computation-wiki

-2. Git clone you fork.
+2. Git clone your fork.

 2. Under ~/computation_wiki/docs, add markdown file in the corresponding sub-dir.

-3. Edit computation_wiki/mkdocs.yml to point the path to the newly added documentations.
+3. Edit ~/computation_wiki/mkdocs.yml to point the path to the newly added documentations.

-4. Commit your changes, git pull and do the pull request.
+4. Commit your changes, git push and do the pull request.

 ```bash